 The following summary of important federal income tax considerations associated with an investment in the securities we are registering is based on current law, is for general information only and is not tax advice.
-The tax treatment will vary depending on a holder's particular situation, and this discussion does not purport to deal with all aspects of taxation that may be relevant to a holder in light of his or her personal investments or tax circumstances, or to certain types of stockholders subject to special treatment under the federal income tax laws, except to the extent discussed under the headings "-Taxation of Tax-Exempt U.S. Stockholders" and "-Special Tax Considerations for Foreign Stockholders."
-Stockholders subject to special treatment include, without limitation:
+The tax treatment will vary depending on a holder's particular situation, and this discussion does not purport to deal with all aspects of taxation that may be relevant to a holder in light of his or her personal investments or tax circumstances, or to certain types of stockholders subject to special treatment under the federal income tax laws, except to the extent discussed under the headings "-Taxation of Tax-Exempt U.S. Stockholders," Stockholders, Subject to special treatment include, without limitation: